Arnavadi19/ArnavAditya-langgraph-mat496/README.md

 Learnt how to build a chain in lagngraph using chat messages as a state.
 Used add_messages for appending messages.
 For binding tools to the LLM, i used bind_tools() which lets the LLM choose to call a function for computation purposes based on the the users input. created a complete tool execution cycle with conditional edges where the LLM makes tool calls, a separate node executes those tools and returns results, then the LLM provides a final response.
 Examples include building a math assistant that can perform addition and subtraction operations, demonstrating the four core concepts: chat messages as state, chat models in nodes, tool binding, and tool execution.

+### Module 1, Lesson 5: Router
+Learned to extedn graphs by using tool-calling nodes and conditional edges that route to these tool-calling nodes.

+This notebook demonstrates building a router-based agent that uses conditional routing to decide between direct responses or tool calls.
+Key learnings include using ToolNode and tools_condition from langgraph.prebuilt to simplify tool execution and routing logic.
+The graph routes to a tools node when the LLM makes tool calls, or directly to END for natural language responses, showing how LLMs can control program flow.
+The notebook introduces the concept of agents where the LLM acts as a router, directing execution based on user input requirements.